Applications for Fall 2024 entry are due on 1 April 2024.

 All application materials must be received by the deadline for your application to be evaluated.

 • Acceptance into the research lab of a full-time faculty member in Biology who will serve as the student's thesis adviser.
-You are strongly advised to contact prospective advisers well in advance of submitting your application to ensure that professors working in your desired research area are planning to take on new students.
+Applicants are

-• Baccalaureate degree in biology or a related field from an accredited institution of higher learning.
+• Baccalaureate degree (4-year degree required) in biology or a related field from an accredited institution of higher learning.

 • Cumulative Grade Point Average (GPA) of at least 2.5 on a 4-point scale (if the cumulative GPA is less than 2.5, the GPA during the last 60 semester units of coursework must be 2.5 or higher).

-• GPA of 3.0 or better in all biology or biology-related courses (e.g., biochemistry) and a GPA of at least 2.5 in all supporting coursework in chemistry, physics, and mathematics.
+• GPA of 3.0 or better in all biology and biology-related courses (e.g., biochemistry) and a GPA of at least 2.5 in all supporting coursework in chemistry, physics, and mathematics/statistics.

 • Submission of 2 letters of recommendation from academic or professional references.